This section covers various kinds of books that I think are worth reading.

 - The Lost Metal (to be released)

-- Skyward [Wikipedia] by Brandon Sanderson – as a huge fan of Sanderson’s fictional work, I was not sure about him pulling off a good space opera, but I was very, very wrong.
-The series is a breath of fresh air in the midst of all of his fantasy worlds (at least to someone who’s practically been binging all of Sanderson’s work) and I can’t recommend it enough (despite Nowhere, which I felt was a bit too strange for my taste).
+- Skyward [Wikipedia] by Brandon Sanderson – as a huge fan of Sanderson’s fictional work, I was not sure about him pulling off a good space opera, but I was wrong.
+The series is a breath of fresh air in the midst of all of his fantasy worlds (at least to someone who’s been binging all of Sanderson’s work).

 The Rithmatist [Wikipedia] by Brandon Sanderson – an excellent young adult fantasy novel.
 Although the target audience is children (which is reflected mostly in character behavior and development), I still loved discovering the unique magic system that Sanderson created.

 - Metro 2033 [Wikipedia] by Dimitry Glukhovsky – a post-apocalyptic novel about people surviving a nuclear world war inside the Moscow metro.
 I really appreciated that there was a healthy mix of both action-packed passages and slower, more philosophical ones.
-Definitely worth the read, but the other books in the series are not as good (in my opinion).
+Definitely worth the read, but the other books in the series are, in my opinion, not as good.

 Surely You’re Joking, Mr. Feynman!
 [Wikipedia] by Ralph Leighton and Richard Feynman – an absolute must-read auto(sort-of)biography about the life of Richard Feynman.
 I honestly don’t understand how this many interesting things can happen in the life of a single person.